UglyWillDuckling/diamond-mine/Emerald/emerald/work/tickets/FEAT/QSL listing feature/SSH issues with GIT.md

 ## **notes**

-ssh adds by default the key named `id_rsa`, the rest are added manually It seems that git can work with **multiple** keys, at least when a `default` one is used and another one is then added.
+1. ssh adds by default the key named `id_rsa`, the rest are added manually It seems that git can work with **multiple** keys, at least when a `default` one is used and another one is then added.

-Example:
+**Example**:
 1. a `id_rsa` key file exists
 2. ssh picks up the key **automatically**
 3. another key is added `ssh-add ~/.ssh/{key_name}`
 4. git now uses **both** keys

+not sure about this one
+- [ ] test this hypothesis